coverclock/com-diag-bin/README.md

     pilocalbackup /mnt/pi/framistat
     sudo umount /mnt

-## Restore RPi files using rsync to an unused uSD card.
+## Restore RPi files using rsync to an unused uSD card offline.

 I have successfully recreated the boot uSD card for a Raspberry Pi using this mechanism, run from another host (in my case,m an Intel server running Ubuntu).